Cover image for 10 usability heuristics: The ultimate guide to better UI design

 • Clear affordances: Making interactive elements obviously clickable

 Positive inline validation checks password strength as you type, preventing weak passwords before submission.
+In contrast, premature validation that flags a phone number as "invalid" after the first digit causes unnecessary friction.

-Heuristic 6: Recognition Rather Than Recall
+Heuristic 6: Recognition rather than recall

 Infographic